 Teaching and learning experiences for drama explore how we express ourselves physically and vocally.
 In creating, students explore the use of facial expression, gestures, movement, posture and vocal techniques to convey emotional and cultural meaning to both characters and stories.
 Students at Red Hill School are exposed to a variety of dramatic forms including creative movement, impersonation, improvisation, mask work, mime, musical, role play, pantomime, puppetry, enactment, scripted drama and skit.

-Wassa Wassa - Wassa Wassa are the special West African percussion performance ensembles from Red Hill School.
-Currently there are 5 groups at the school.
-The year 4,5 and 6 ensembles are taught by specialist teacher Dan Graetz and the year 2 and 3 ensembles are taught by members of the year 6 ensemble as part of a school leadership program.
-To be a part of Wassa Wassa, students are chosen from an audition and then commit to a weekly lunchtime rehearsal.
-The groups perform traditional West African rhythms on djembe and dunduns drums and accompany the percussion with singing.
-The ensembles perform at a very high standard independently of their teacher.
-The groups perform at school and inter-school events.
-The year 6 ensemble has been recognised for their excellence by being featured on WIN News and YouTube and being invited to perform at many important events such as the National Multicultural Festival, Africa Day celebrations, Ghana-Australia Association events, The Royal Canberra Show, Step into the Limelight and Australia's got Talent.
+Wassa Wassa is a special West African percussion performance ensemble from Red Hill School taught by specialist teacher Dan Graetz.
+To be a part of Wassa Wassa, students are chosen from an audition in year 5 and then commit to being part of the ensemble for two years.
+Wassa Wassa performs traditional West African rhythms on djembe and dunduns drums and includes singing and dancing.
+The ensemble performs at a very high standard independently of their teacher.
+Wassa Wassa performs performs at school and out of school events.
+The ensemble has been recognised for their excellence by being featured on WIN News and YouTube and being invited to perform at many important events such as the National Multicultural Festival, Africa Day celebrations, Ghana-Australia Association events, The Royal Canberra Show, Step into the Limelight and Australia's got Talent.